 After my PhD graduation, I joined the NSLab team at KTH in July 2018, to work on Metron‘s next phase, towards a global, low-latency Internet.

 We observed the exponential growth of both Ethernet speeds and the number of CPU cores called for a new processing model for high-speed networking.
 Our new approach, paper was published at CoNEXT 2019., aims to answer the key question in this domain: which CPU core should get an incoming packet?
 RSS++ achieves very good load balancing over multiple CPU cores by exploiting opportunistic and controlled flow migration (utilizing a new design that enables lockless and zero-copy migration of state between CPU cores).at

-After adressing the problem of intra-server load-balancing, it was natural to address inter-server load-balancing at NSDI 2020.
-We built , a new load balancer that solves the challenge of remembering which connection was sent to which server without the traditional trade off between uniform load balancing and efficiency.
+After addressing the problem of intra-server load-balancing, it was natural to address inter-server load-balancing at NSDI 2020.
+We built , a new load balancer that solves the challenge of remembering which connection was sent to which server without the traditional trade-off between uniform load balancing and efficiency.
 Cheetah is up to 5 times faster than stateful load balancers and can support advanced balancing mechanisms that reduce the flow completion time by a factor of 2 to 3x without breaking connections, even while adding and removing servers.